juliapampus/DataspaceConnector/docs/pages/deployment/build.md

 # Build
 {: .fs-9 }

-Here, you can find instructions for using Camel with the Dataspace Connector.
+Take a look at the more detailed instructions to deploy the Dataspace Connector.
 {: .fs-6 .fw-300 }

 ---